sockjs/sockjs-node/README.md

 domain.
 The domain of an iframe is the same as the SockJS domain.
 The problem is that any website can embed the iframe and communicate with it - and request establishing SockJS connection.
-Using cookies for authorization in this scenario will result in granting full access to SockJS communication with your website from any website.
+Using cookies for authorisation in this scenario will result in granting full access to SockJS communication with your website from any website.
 This is a classic CSRF attack.

 Basically - cookies are not suited for SockJS model.
-If you want to authorize a session - provide a unique token on a page, send it as a first thing over SockJS connection and validate it on the server side.
+If you want to authorise a session - provide a unique token on a page, send it as a first thing over SockJS connection and validate it on the server side.
 In essence, this is how cookies work.